Mueljr/DevOps_AI_Demos/ChatGPT-like App/README.md

 Folder contains a docker-compose.yml file to run command at any other time - as an alternative to the docker run command.

 Easier to manage and reuse.
 You can add more services without modifying the original.
 Likewise, in case there's a need to restart or rerun model at any point in time easily without typing one long line (*docker run...*)

+# ollama-stabiliser file

+This script helps stabilize and retry downloads of Ollama models in cases where:

+1. Ollama's servers are experiencing slow or unstable connections.

+2. Your internet connection is fluctuating, causing failed downloads.

+_Specify your model before executing script_